pbraunstein/comp116-pbraunstein/finalproject/README.md

 `scripts` folder contains all of the scripts described in the report, and the wordlists folder contains the word lists used to make the MX passwords.
 The final write up of the report is the Better\_Passwords.pdf document.
-The scripts and wordlists are publically available in this repo: https://github.com/pbraunstein/Security-Final-Project
+The scripts and wordlists are publically available in this github repository: https://github.com/pbraunstein/Security-Final-Project

 #### Scripts